zora-wuw/features/README.md

 * DB-Name : database name
 * Contain-String : filter the collection by the contained string in the name
 * Output-Path : write output files into this path

 Outputs:
 * CSV files

+### f0012-b: With Geoname
+Multiprocessing program

+Inputs:
+* IP : MongoDB server IP
+* MongoDB-Port
+* DB-Name : database name
+* Contain-String : filter the collection by the contained string in the name
+* Output-Path : write output files into this path
+* CPU-Number

+Outputs:
+* CSV files